ergonlogic/ansible-role-drush/README.md

 The path where drush will be installed and available to your system.
 Should be in your user's `$PATH` so you can run commands simply with `drush` instead of the full path.

+    drush_install_method: phar

+The method used to install Drush.
+Options include 'phar' and 'composer'.
+Defaults to 'phar'.

+### Git/Composer-based Variables

     drush_version: "master"

 The version of Drush to install (examples: `"master"` for the bleeding edge, `"7.x"`, `"6.x"`, `"6.2.0"`).
 This should be a string as it refers to a git branch, tag, or commit hash.